postaljs/postal.js/README.md

 Why, yes.
 There are great alternatives to Postal.
 If you need something leaner for client-side development, look at amplify.js.
 If you're in Node.js and can get by with EventEmitter, great.
 However, I discovered that as my needs quickly grew, I wanted something that was as lean as possible, without sacrificing some of the more complex functionality that's not provided by libraries like amplify.js, and the EventEmitter object in Node.

 ## How do I use it?
 In a nutshell, Postal provides an in-memory message bus, where clients subscribe to a topic (which can include wildcards, as we'll see), and publishers publish messages (passing a topic along with it).
 Postal's "bindingResolver" handles matching a published message's topic to subscribers who should be notified of the message.
 When a client subscribes, they pass a callback that should be invoked whenever a message comes through.
 This callback takes one argument - the "data" payload of the message.
-Messages do not *have* to include data (they can simply be used to indicate an event, and not transmit additional state).
-In the examples below, we'll see that you can call postal.publish() and postal.subscribe() directly, but you also have a much more intuitive option to fluently configure your subscription and publish handles.
+(Messages do not *have* to include data - they can simply be used to indicate an event, and not transmit additional state).
+Additional options/constraints can be set on a subscription (see examples below, and check out the fluent calls available on the SubscriptionDefinition prototype).

 All of these examples can be run live here: [http://jsfiddle.net/ifandelse/NTPcT/](http://jsfiddle.net/ifandelse/NTPcT/)